mgwebb/concourse-spring-boot-maven/README.md

 ```sh
 fly --target lite set-pipeline --pipeline spring-boot-maven --config <(cat ci/resources.yml ci/jobs.yml)
 ```

+> NB: the resources and jobs can be combined in one file called `pipeline.yml`.
+However, separating them into two files is useful as the pipeline grows in size.

 Unpause the new pipeline using `fly`, or click Play in the web UI.